pfguglielmi/Rotate-App-Credentials/README.md

 # Microsoft Entra ID Application Credential Rotation PowerShell Script
 This repository contains a powerful and flexible PowerShell script to automate the rotation of secrets and certificates for Microsoft Entra ID Applications at scale.
 It is designed to be run manually by an administrator for targeted operations or fully automated as part of your security and compliance workflow (e.g., in an Azure Automation Account).

-The script securely generates new credentials, stores them in Azure Key Vault for safe retrieval, and provides rich notification options to keep stakeholders informed.
+The script securely generates new credentials, stores them either in Azure Key Vault for safe retrieval or to a local JSON file for convenience (less secure option), and provides rich notification options to keep stakeholders informed.

 ## :key: Key Features
 - **Flexible Application Selection**: Identify applications for credential rotation based on: